School Health Services Program

 - Under the age of 21

-- Disabled or medically at risk and receiving or referred for services according to an Individualized Education Program
+- Disabled or medically at risk and receiving, or referred for services according to an Individualized Education Program, Individualized Family Services Plan, or other medical plan of care with established medical necessity.

 Benefits and Services